Environmental Facility Project Financing & Funding Solutions

 Environmental Program Integration

 Maximizing environmental facility financing requires strategic integration of federal, state, and local programs with different timelines and requirements.
-Successful projects demonstrate clear understanding of program interactions, avoiding conflicts while optimizing total support.
+Successful projects demonstrate a clear understanding of program interactions, avoiding conflicts while optimizing total support.
 Our expertise in federal funding applications ensures appropriate sequencing and compliance across multiple programs.

 EPA’s new Greenhouse Gas Reduction Fund programs inject $27 billion into environmental finance, transforming project economics through 2030.
-These programs provide both direct project funding and capacity building for environmental lenders, expanding capital access while reducing costs.
+These programs provide both direct project funding and capacity building for ecological lenders, expanding capital access while reducing costs.
 Projects demonstrating significant greenhouse gas reductions in disadvantaged communities receive priority, with some programs providing up to 100% financing at 0% interest.

 Combining EPA and USDA Programs